National Bahá’í Review/Issue 121/Text

 The National Assembly also has noted that the friends, in their eagerness to gain large and quick returns on their investments, sometimes enter into speculative business ventures without legal counsel.
 When these ventures fail, as they sometimes do, the friends feel cheated.
 The believers must understand that speculation entails risks, and should be prepared to take the risks along with the rewards.

-Another factor to be considered is Bahá’í ethcal standards.
-Shoghi Effendi’s discussion of rectitude of conduct in The Advent of Divine Justice, pp. 18-24, is recommended for all individuals who are considering a business venture.
+Another factor to be considered is Bahá’í ethical standards.
+Shoghi Effendi's discussion of rectitude of conduct in The Advent of Divine Justice, pp. 18-24, is recommended for all individuals who are considering a business venture.

 [Page 3]